KomodoPlatform/NotaryNodes/notarynodes/zatjum/README.md

 ## Rewards ##

-If you vote for me (and if I win!), I will redistribute a 20% reward of my KMD mining gains on a regular basis.
+If you vote for me (and if I win!), I will redistribute a 20% reward of my KMD mining gains on a regular basis like this:
+10% to the voters + 10% to @mrlynch#5735 (dev) for him to work on zcommerce adoption (because privacy matters!).
-I'll do my best to not disappoint you, and will compete to have the best performance.
+I'll do my best to not disappoint you, and will compete to have the best performance, as I already do on the testnet with a crappy temporary server.

 ## Server spec ##

 I promise to comply with the **minimum** requirements listed here if elected:
 - Region: SH (Australia or New Zealand)
 - CPU: Xeon or i7 (8 cores)
-- RAM: 64 GB
+- RAM: 64 GB (more if I can)
 - Disk: 1 TB/SSD
 - Bandwidth: 1 Gbps